JPSieg/MeltR/README.md

 1.)
 The fluorophore labeled strand concentration is optomized using the concentration optimization algorithm.

 2.)
-Isotherms are fit to equation x to determine Kd and error in the Kd at each temperature.
+Isotherms are fit to equation x to determine Kd and error in the Kd at each temperature using nls in base R. Initial values for Fmax, Fmin, and Kd are provided by the user.

 3.)
 Kds are filtered by Kd magnitude and error according to the users specifications to determine which isotherms are most reliable.
 First, Kds outside of a user specified range (1 to 250 nM by default) are thrown out.
 Second, Kds are ranked by the error in the Kd.
 Kds that are below a user specified error quantile are thrown out.
 The default Kd error quantile file is 0.25, meaning the algorithem with keep the to 25% most accurate Kds.